digitalservicebund/ris-adm-literature/doc/adr/0009-editing-published-documents.md

 🚧 What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

 - We accept

-  - the duplication of data between JSON and XML
+  - the duplication of data between JSON and XML and
   - the inherently higher complexity in code

 - in favor of

-  - keeping the benefits of the existing architecture (cf. [doc/0004-data-persistence-and-exchange](./0004-data-persistence-and-exchange.md))
+  - keeping the benefits of the existing architecture (cf. [doc/0004-data-persistence-and-exchange](./0004-data-persistence-and-exchange.md)),
-  - keeping refactoring low wrt. the existing solution
+  - keeping refactoring low wrt. the existing solution and
-  - keeping the requirement in place that all XML in our database is valid wrt. our schema
+  - keeping the requirement in place that all XML in our database is valid wrt. our schema.

 - The use case of "un-publishing" or "retracting" documents is not covered, yet, as it's no requirement so far.

+  - Therefore, the existence of XML is equivalent to the document being published.
+  - This means that there is no separate discriminator like an "isPublished" field.